 - Remove from the heat.
 Stir in the parsley, shrimp and sliced olives.
 Season with salt and pepper.
 IF you're using full-fat feta, sprinkle the feta over the top and bake until the shrimp are cooked through and cheese melts, about 12 minutes.
 If you're using fat-free feta, sprinkle it over the top AFTER it bakes in the oven for 12 minutes.

-- Top with chopped cilantro and serve over lemony orzo, if desired.
+- Top with chopped cilantro and serve over zesty lemon scallion risoni, if desired.

 - Using a vegetable peeler, peel half the lemon (avoiding the bitter white pith); thinly slice peel and squeeze 2 tablespoons juice into a small bowl.
 Set the peel and juice aside.

 - Bring a large saucepan or medium pot of salted water to a boil.
-Add orzo and lemon peel.
-Cook until orzo is al dente, according to package instructions.
-Drain and return the orzo to the saucepan or pot.
+Add risoni and lemon peel.
+Cook until risoni is al dente, according to package instructions.
+Drain and return the risoni to the saucepan or pot.

-- Stir lemon juice, oil, and scallions into the hot orzo.
-Season with salt and pepper; then toss to combine.
+- Stir lemon juice, oil, butter and scallions into the hot risoni Season with salt and pepper; then toss to combine.